Animal Control

 1. Dogs and cats seized by law enforcement under authority of the Arkansas Animal Cruelty Act, (Act 33 of 2009).
 The agency seizing the animal will be responsible for preparing all paperwork, documentation, and filing all court documents required under this act.

-2. Dogs and cats seized by law enforcement of governmental authorities that have been deemed to "vicious" as defined by applicable local ordinance.
+2. Dogs and cats seized by law enforcement or governmental authorities that have been deemed to "vicious" as defined by applicable local ordinance.
 This will only apply (IF) the owner of the vicious dog cannot be determined and/or cannot be located to take possession of the animal (Baxter County Ordinance 2014-29).

 4. Stray dogs and cats, but only when the owner of the animal is unknown, cannot be determined, and/or cannot be located to take possession of the animal (Baxter County Ordinance 2003-02).
 This will be dependent upon the availability of housing at the Animal Shelter at the time.